-Colin's present focus is on the relationship between global ecological integrity and public health.
-In particular, he is concerned with indicators appropriate to informing policy about this connection.
-He is pioneering the development of an inter- and trans-disciplinary sub-specialty of epidemiology — eco-epidemiology — which examines the dynamics between ecological disintegrity and human health/well-being.
+Colin's focus since 1994 had been on the relationship between global ecological integrity and public health.
+In particular, he was concerned with indicators appropriate to informing policy about this connection.
+He was a pioneer in the development of an inter- and trans-disciplinary sub-specialty of epidemiology — eco-epidemiology — which examines the dynamics between ecological disintegrity and human health/well-being.

 His senior edited contribution around this topic is a book entitled Sustaining Life on Earth: Environmental and Human Health through Global Governance

 .
 This 482-page 2008 book is available directly from the publisher, Lexington Books, at the following link: http://www.LexingtonBooks.com/ISBN/0739117297